Fz3r0/Fz3r0/Networking/Knowledge/Troubleshooting/Output_&_Input-Errors-show-interfaces.md

 | `Collisions`      | Number of **messages retransmitted** because of an **Ethernet collision**.                                                                                                                |
 | `Late Collisions` | A **collision** that occurs **after 512 bits of the frame have been transmitted**.  |

+- **Interface Input and Output Errors**

+- "Input errors"is the sum of all errors in datagrams that were received on the interface being examined.

+-  This includes runts, giants, CRC, no buffer, frame, overrun, and ignored counts.

+ he reported input errors from the show interfaces command include the following:

 ---

 ### References